h15200/notes/SQL.md

 ## WHERE

-Some condition like greater or less than
+Some condition like greater or less than to a number.
+Numbers can be written as is, but strings must have single quotes

+### Can chain with AND

+`SELECT * FROM table WHERE year=4 AND type='SPORTS'

 ## ORDER BY, ORDER BY DESC
 name the row that you want to order by.
 The default is INCREASING.
 If you want it decreasing, add keyword DESC AFTER the row now